pankeshpatel/DApp-MultiPage-Template/README.md

 - `routes.js`             --  list the routes of the project
 - `server.js`             --  http server, entry point of the project
 - `README.md`             --  readme file of the project
+- `node_modules`          --  project dependencies

+# dependencies installation

+- `npm init` to generate `package.json` file
+- `npm install --save ganache-cli mocha solc@0.4.17 fs-extra web3@1.0.0-beta.35` to install dependencies

 ### WebApp and Smart Contract Interaction ###

 > This is an example of how factory pattern can be used to deploy different instances of a smart contract.

 <p align="center">
 <a href=""target="_blank">